Simone Weil: Participation in Spanish Civil War

-Weil was distressed by the Republican killings in eastern Spain, particularly when a fifteen-year-old Falangist was executed after he had been taken prisoner and Durruti had spent an hour trying to persuade him to change his political position before giving him until the next day to decide.
+Weil was distressed by the Republican killings in eastern Spain, particularly when a fifteen-year-old Falangist was executed after he had been taken prisoner.
+Durruti had spent an hour trying to persuade him to change his political position before giving him until the next day to decide.
+Weil was deeply concerned by the intoxication of war, where humans learn they can kill without punishment, stating "I was horrified, but not surprised by the war crimes.
+I felt the possibility of doing the same - and it's precisely because I felt I had that potential that I was horrified."